Visitor Attractions & Events Scheme

 - The business must have had a Jersey Business “Health Check”, to include an assessment that with the proposed support, they can continue to trade for the next 12 months, and confirm that they meet the criteria of the scheme having discussed this with Jersey Business.

-- The business must confirm that it has sought to borrow to support it through its financial difficulties, either through commercial options or the Business Disruption Loan Guarantee Scheme.
+- The business must confirm that it taken forward borrowing options available to support it through its financial difficulties, either through commercial options or the Business Disruption Loan Guarantee Scheme.

 - The business cannot be a beneficiary of the Visitor Accommodation Subsidy Scheme.